What is Dance Africa Fest?

 Last year's evening performance featured international choreographer Ismael Kouyate, Houston's own KoumanKe’le’ African Drum & Dance Ensemble, Lannaya Drum & Dance, t. negrescoe lyles/Tonya Lyles, Afro Caribbean Soul Collective, as well as a host of local performers.

 Workshops and performances are presented indoors.
-Workshop attendees are especially encouraged to hydrate (it's Texas and hot y'all), and wear comfortable clothing that doesn’t restrict movement and allows a full range of motion in the workshops (i.e. lappas, sweatpants, shorts or sarongs.)
+Workshop attendees are especially encouraged to hydrate (it's Texas and hot y'all), and wear comfortable clothing that doesn’t restrict movement and allows a full range of motion (i.e. lappas, sweatpants, shorts or sarongs.)
 Dances highlighted will be taught barefoot, so there’s no need to worry about special shoes.